-21. Departure power settings.
-As a condition of operating the F-35A at WLM, Air Force has agreed to restrict departure power settings to the maximum extent possible in order to limit noise to affected communities.
-A lower engine thrust setting may also be used to reduce noise emissions.
-The guidelines for Engine Thrust Request (ETR) settings during departures by F-35A include:

-- a.
-Either military thrust (100% ETR) or afterburner during takeoff and initial climb.
-Where possible military thrust is to be used, except when additional thrust is required for operational or safety reasons, such as heavy-weight operations and adverse runway surface conditions.

-- b.
-Following initial climb, when safe to do so, a reduced ETR setting will be selected, IAW with EIS conditions of consent, once the aircraft has reached a safe flying speed and altitude.
-22. Enclosure 1 contains details on the way in which F-35A operations will comply with the EPBC 2010/5747 Conditions of Approval.
+19. Departure power settings.
+As a condition of operating the F-35A at WLM, Air Force has determined specific departure power settings in order to limit noise exposure to affected communities.
+The guidelines for Engine Thrust Request (ETR) settings during departures by F-35A include: - a.
+For most departures off Runway 30, afterburner will be selected for take-off and then reduce settings quickly and as safely as possible back to military thrust (100% ETR) for initial climb.
+This combined with tight flight tracking up Grahamstown Dam has the effect of minimising noise for local sensitive receivers and residents by placing maximum distance between the aircraft and residential communities below. - b.
+For Runway 12, where possible military thrust is to be used, except when additional thrust is required for operational or safety reasons, such as heavyweight operations and adverse runway surface conditions.
+20. Enclosure 1 contains details on the way in which F-35A operations will comply with the EPBC 2010/5747 Conditions of Approval.